-The company leases commercial office space with a lease term of 5 years, with an extension of 3 years ending 30 November 2024.
-As for the office equipment, the company leases a photocopier with a lease term of 5 years.
+The company leases commercial office space with a lease term of 5 years, with an extension of 3 years ending 30 November 2024 and a further 3 year extension ending 30 November 2027.
+The company leases a photocopier with a lease term of 5 years.